soala144/portfolio/README.md

 The portfolio of <SoalaDev/> showing my skills and everything anout me .

-Hi, i am Soala, a frontend developer.
+Hi, I'm Soala, a frontend developer.
+I craft websites that turn visitors into users